rfeinman/Torch-ARPACK/README.md

 ### Appendix: CPU / CUDA partial eigensolver index

-Here I keep track of the available CPU/CUDA backend implementations for partial eigenvalue problems with large, sparse linear systems.
+Here I keep track of the available CPU & CUDA libraries for solving partial eigenvalue problems.
+Using LAPACK terminology, the specifier `range = 'I'` refers to the problem of locating a subset of eigenpairs by index (e.g. find the largest 5 pairs) and `range = 'V'` locating by value (e.g. find all eigenpairs with values in range [low, high].)

-#### Sparse solvers
+#### Approximate solvers

+Approximate algorithms for computing select eigenpairs rely on iterative subspace routines such as Arnoldi, Lanczos, and subspace iteration.
+These algorithms use only matrix-vector products and have a smaller memory footprint compared to exact routines.
+For matrices stored in *sparse* formats (e.g. coo, csr), approximate methods are the only available eigensolver routines.
+For matrices stored in *dense* format, approximate solvers often still provide a speed-up over exact methods in many cases.

  The most comprehensive existing solution is the Intel MKL extremal eigensolver (CPU only).
 For an overview of the MKL module, see [here](https://software.intel.com/content/www/us/en/develop/articles/intel-mkl-support-for-largestsmallest-eigenvalue-and-sparse-svd-problem.html).
 For a reference on the solver parameters, see [here](https://software.intel.com/content/www/us/en/develop/documentation/onemkl-developer-reference-c/top/extended-eigensolver-routines/extended-eigensolver-interfaces-for-extremal-eigenvalues-singular-values/extended-eigensolver-input-parameters-for-extremal-eigenvalue-problem.html).